AleRapchan/flash-swap-arbitrage-bot/README.md

 ![Logo](https://alexandrebarros.com/global/flash-alfred/FlashAlfred-Git-Hero.png?alt=flash-alfred-intro)

 # Full Documentation
-Diagrams and Use Cases can be found in this folder https://github.com/AleRapchan/flash-swap-arbitrage-bot/tree/main/documentation but please access the full documentation for this project, including the video presentation, following this link: [Full Documentation](https://rapchan.gitbook.io/flash-bot/)
+Diagrams and Use Cases can be found in this folder https://github.com/AleRapchan/flash-swap-arbitrage-bot/tree/main/documentation but please access the full documentation for this project, including the video presentation, following this link: [Full Documentation](https://rapchan.gitbook.io/flash-bot/) 👈

+# Disclaimer
+This presentation is not either an investment advice or a recommendation or solicitation to buy or sell any investment and should not be used in the evaluation of the merits of making any investment decision.
+It should not be relied upon for accounting, legal or tax advice or investment recommendations.
+The contents reflected herein are subject to change without being updated.
+The codes are written for informational and educational purpose only.

+USE THE SOFTWARE AT YOUR OWN RISK.
+YOU ARE RESPONSIBLE FOR YOUR OWN MONEY.
+PAST PERFORMANCE IS NOT NECESSARILY INDICATIVE OF FUTURE RESULTS.
+THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.

 # Flash Swap Arbitrage Bot
 Smart Contract BOT code, running on Ethereum Blockchain, watching for and executing profitable arbitrage opportunities using flash loans and flash swaps.